taaaron/bubble-wars/README.md

 devkit install
 ```

 Once that install completes, you will need to install the fonts used by the game onto your machine locally.
-To do this on Windows, copy the files inside of bubble-wars/resources/fonts folder into your Windows/Fonts folder wherever your OS is installed.
+To do this on Windows, copy the files inside of bubble-wars\resources\fonts folder into your Windows\Fonts folder on whichever drive your OS is installed.

 You are now ready to run the game locally by running the following command: